konkah/portfolio-aws-architecture-devops/README.md

 **Example policy documents** can be found in the [`docs/aws-policies/`](docs/aws-policies/) directory.

 > **Important:**
-> Ensure your AWS user or role has permissions as defined in these policy files before running Terraform.
+> Make sure your AWS user or role has permissions as defined in these policy files before running Terraform.
-> Assign only the permissions needed for security best practices.

 ---